iamh2o/rgbw_colorspace_converter/README.md

 -1)Power the DMX4pro on
 0) ping it to see if it is visible to your network
 1) source your ve
-2) start ola daemon ('->olad').
+2) start ola daemon ('olad').
 This should start a server who has a UI you can access at localhost:9090 3)go to localhost:9090
 4)click 'add universe', give it universe #0 and any name you like.
 5)Add the 'Device' ArtNet [IP] Artnet Universe 0:0:0 Direction  == OUTPUT